The Benefits of Regular, Consistent Therapy Over Time

 • Decision-making capacity

-All of these improvements tend to reduce burnout, enhance productivity, and support healthier life choices — often leading to indirect financial and life gains over time.
+All of these improvements tend to reduce burnout, enhance productivity, and support healthier life choices — often leading to indirect financial and life gains over time (Bower et al., 2014).

 5. “I Don’t Have Much to Say” Is Often a Doorway